-To help researchers to make their own routine measurements, the Biophysics facility team provides training and runs an annual lecture series on methods and instrumentation within the LMB.
-In addition, team members are available to discuss proposed experiments and advise on the results of routine experiments; and they can also take part in collaborative projects, where there is a requirement for specialist skills in the design and execution of the work and/or in complex data analysis.
+These world-class facilities have an expert team of two scientists, Chris Johnson and Stephen McLaughlin, who bring many years of experience with these techniques in numerous applications.
+To help researchers make their own routine measurements, the biophysics team provides an annual lecture series on methods and instrumentation within the LMB as well as offering detailed one-to-one training as required.
+In addition, these experts can discuss the design of proposed experiments and advise on the interpretation and fitting of results.
+The team also engages in fully collaborative projects where there is a requirement for specialist skills in the design and execution of the work and where analysis and fitting of data are complex

 Liu Y., Gupta G.D., Barnabas D.D., Agircan F.G., Mehmood S., Wu D., Coyaud E., Johnson C.M., McLaughlin S.H., Andreeva A., Freund S.M.V., Robinson C.V., Cheung S.W.T., Raught B., Pelletier L., van Breugel M. (2018)

 Direct binding of CEP85 to STIL ensures robust PLK4 activation and efficient centriole assembly.

 Izoré T., Kureisaite-Ciziene D., McLaughlin S.H., Löwe J. (2016)

 Crenactin forms actin-like double helical filaments regulated by arcadin-2.

 J. Elife.
 5.